agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Basic needs will be satisfied (money, hours and commute)
 - Am not worried I will have too many problems learning or fitting in, my point being it is not investment banking.
-- Again I look up to people in the US like my brother and other actual data scientists, they seem to have time to do other things as well.
+- I look at people in the US like my brother and other actual data scientists, and they seem to have time to do other things as well.
 Not like they are working 24x7.
-Also 80k suggests that the hours are moderate 50 hrs per week I think.
+Also 80k suggests that the hours are moderate about 50 hrs per week.
 This is peacefully doable.

-- Also this is expected to be a very satisfying career according to 80k, due to the fast feedback cycle.
+- Also this is expected to be a very satisfying career according to 80k-hours, due to the fast feedback cycle.

--Mentorship culture is quite common apparently according to 80k.
+- Mentorship culture is quite common apparently according to 80k-hours.

 - project management could be even more fulfilling as it has more control, more responsibility than analysts who are just the right hand